Child Development and Parenting

 Supporting Mental Wellness and Family Life During COVID-19

 These are challenging times and almost everything about our daily lives looks different.
 Get tips from Seattle Children’s experts to support your family as you cope, live and learn during COVID-19.
-Panelists included Scott Hampton, Manager of Seattle Children’s Educational Services; Tyler Sasser, Psychologist and Director of Behavioral Treatment in the PEARL Clinic, a subspecialty of Seattle Children’s Outpatient Psychiatry; Kendra Read, Psychologist with the Anxiety Program, a subspecialty of Seattle Children’s Outpatient Psychiatry; and Jim Mancini, Speech and Language Pathologist and Director of Parent Education and Outreach with the Seattle Children’s Autism Center.
+Panelists included Scott Hampton, Manager of Seattle Children’s Educational K-12 Educational Services; Tyler Sasser, Psychologist and Director of Behavioral Treatment in the PEARL Clinic, an ADHD and Behavior Clinic with Seattle Children’s Outpatient Psychiatry; Kendra Read, Clinical Psychologist and Director of Anxiety Programs, with Seattle Children’s Outpatient Psychiatry; and Jim Mancini, Speech and Language Pathologist and Director of Parent Education and Outreach with the Seattle Children's Autism Center.
 See below for recordings of the other Coping During COVID-19 series discussions.

 Seattle Children’s: Helping Children and Teens Cope with Anxiety About COVID-19

 Dr. Jennifer Blossom, a psychology postdoctoral fellow at Seattle Children’s Psychiatry and Behavioral Medicine Clinic, gives advice on how to share information with the children and teens in your life in a way that helps prevent too much worry.

 Resources include daily email tips for parenting during the crisis, twice-daily Facebook Live video chats with expert clinicians, consultations, and many more resources for parents.
 The Child Mind Institute is an independent, national nonprofit dedicated to transforming the lives of children and families struggling with mental health and learning disorders.

 Washington State Department of Health: Parent and Caretaker Resources and Recommendations